SaraElsaggan/Boxing_Game/README.md

-# 🥊 Virtual Reality Boxing Training & Competition Game
+# 🥊 3D Boxing Training & Competition Game

-**Immersive VR boxing simulation** designed to blend physical engagement with entertaining gameplay.
+**Immersive 3D boxing simulation** designed to blend physical engagement with entertaining gameplay.
-Built using **Unity** and real-time sensor integration, this project allows users to learn proper boxing techniques, train their fitness, and challenge animated opponents — all in a fully interactive virtual arena.
+Built using **Unity** and real-time sensor integration, this project allows users to learn proper boxing techniques, train their fitness, and challenge animated opponents — all in a fully interactive 3D environment.

 ---